 Monster Cookies are soft and chewy peanut butter chocolate chip cookies with oatmeal and colorful M&M’s.
 These easy cookies are big on flavor and especially fun to make with kids!
-Chances are good that those who eat your monster cookies will dub you the best baker in the neighborhood!
+If you love peanut butter cookies, then you’ll adore our Monster Cookies!

 What Are Monster Cookies?